draeger-lab/refinegems/THIRD_PARTY_LICENSES.md

 refineGEMs connects to, queries, and in some cases redistributes selected data from external resources.
-This file records notices for redistributed or license-sensitive resources.
+This file records notices for redistributed or licence-sensitive resources.
 It is not legal advice; users remain responsible for checking the current upstream terms for their own use case.

-The refineGEMs source code is distributed under the MIT license.
-Bundled third-party data, database identifiers, and connected external tools remain under their own licenses or terms.
+The refineGEMs source code is distributed under the MIT licence.
+Bundled third-party data, database identifiers, and connected external tools remain under their own licences or terms.

 ## BiGG Models